 Clicking this "share" button will open up the sharing menu, which has a handful of options:

-This is a unique four word code that you can share with other users so that they can "join" your card.
-If the code has been compromised (it's been leaked to people you don't want to have access) you can reset/freeze it using the "♻ Reset" and "❄ Freeze" buttons.
+You can generate unique four word codes that you can share with other users so that they can "join" your card.
+Share codes can also be used to create public share pages and embed cards with permissions that you choose.
 If you are interested in learning more about how share codes work, please read here.

 Joining a Card